 Other Romania Visa Info

-Do not forget to take a look at Romania dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Romania job interview, you may apply for a Romania visa and a Romania work permit.
+Then prepare yourself for a job interview and take a look at Romania dress code because how you dress is one of the most important attributes in being hired.

 Good luck with your Romania visa!